Martin Wong

-Martin Wong (黃馬鼎; July 11, 1946 – August 12, 1999) was a Chinese-American painter of the late 20th century.
+Martin Wong (黃馬鼎; July 11, 1946 – August 12, 1999) was an American artist and poet.
+Born to Chinese American parents in Oregon, Wong was raised in San Francisco by his mother and stepfather before studying art at university and becoming an active participant in the hippie counterculture in northern California.
+He began his career as a ceramist and eventually expanded his work to include poetry, sculpture, and, principally, painting.
+After living and working in California for nearly a decade following university, Wong moved to New York in 1978 and became well-known for his paintings depicting Manhattan's East Village and Lower East Side neighborhoods.

 His work has been described as a meticulous blend of social realism and visionary art styles.
 Wong's paintings often explored multiple ethnic and racial identities, exhibited cross-cultural elements, demonstrated multilingualism, and celebrated his queer sexuality.
 He exhibited for two decades at notable New York galleries including EXIT ART, Semaphore, and P.P.O.W., among others, before his death in San Francisco from an AIDS-related illness.
 P.P.O.W. continues to represent his estate.

-Biography

-Early years
+Early life and education

 Martin Wong was born in Portland, Oregon, on July 11, 1946, the only child of Florence (born Jan Yuet Ah) and Anthony Victor Wong.
 Florence, also born in Portland, was the daughter of a jewelry store owner from Guangzhou, and was raised in the Chinese city following her birth before returning to Oregon in 1940 to avoid the Japanese occupation.
 She moved to San Francisco, eventually securing work as a draftsperson at the Richmond Shipyards where she met Anthony, a Chinese-born draftsperson working in the facility.
 They married shortly before Wong was conceived, but Anthony was diagnosed with tuberculosis during the pregnancy.
 He died in 1950 in a sanatorium.

 After Anthony's death, Wong was placed in foster care until his mother was able to find new employment as a draftsperson with Bechtel.
 Wong was raised by his mother for the first several years of his life, living in San Francisco's Chinatown.
+His aunt, Eleanor "Nora" Wong, had been an active participant in the Chinese nightclub scene in the neighborhood in the 1940s, most notably as principal singer at Forbidden City.
 In 1955, when Wong was nine years old, Florence married Benjamin Wong Fie, the co-owner of the apartment the family was renting.
+Fie was the son of a Chinese immigrant and Mexican immigrant, though Wong did not grow up speaking Chinese at home and did not become literate in the language.
 The family soon moved to a larger house between the Richmond and Haight-Ashbury neighborhoods after Benjamin was hired by Bechtel.